maniospas/Blombly/docs/index.md

     Create <a href="https://www.sciencedirect.com/science/article/pii/S2352220821000778">humanly learnable</a> apis.
 Functions adapt to the scope where they run.
     <br>
     <b>🚀 Expressive.</b>
-    Focus on writing algorithms with automated parallelism.
+    Focus on writing algorithms and leave implementation details to the virtual machine.
 Blombly ships with operating system, graphics, and web tools.
     <br>
     <b>🦆 Dynamic.</b> Leverage features like duck typing and dynamic inlining.
     <br>